aptos-foundation/registry-projects/README.md

 ### Application Process

-The application process will consist in filling a TypeForm response, along with submitting a detailed document highlighting all critical areas of evaluation as highlighted in “Proposal Document & Requirements” below.
+The application process will consist of filling out a form, along with submitting a detailed document highlighting all critical areas of evaluation as highlighted in “Proposal Document & Requirements” below.

 ### Proposal Document & Requirements:

 This should be submitted under one of the following formats: Google Doc, Notion or PDF.

-Please ensure to provide a thorough response to all of the fields below.
-This information will be key in helping our reviewers assess your Proposal, and ensure a timely response is provided.
+Please provide a thorough response to all of the fields below.
+This information will be key in helping our reviewers assess your Proposal and ensure a timely response is provided.

-Among the key areas we wish to be informed, include but are not limited to:
+The information included in your proposal should include, but is not limited to, the following criteria:

 - Team & Experience:
     - About the Team